Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

 Consistent with HUDD, we compute the percentage of clusters with a variance reduction between 0\% and 90\%, with incremental steps of 10\%.
 To answer our research question positively, a high percentage of the clusters should reduce variance for at least one of the parameters.
 We compare our results to those of HUDD.

+\emph{Results.} \MAJOR{R3.3}{We report in Table \ref{tab:statistical_rq122} the maximum, minimum, and median percentage of clusters having at least one parameter showing a reduction rate above a threshold in the range [0\% - 90\%], compared to the percentage obtained by HUDD.
+We also report the p-values resulting from performing a one-sample Wilcoxon signed rank test (see Section~\ref{sec:subj}).
+We notice that, when the median obtained with \APPR is higher than the value obtained with HUDD (i.e., \APPR performs better), the p-values are always below 0.05.
+This implies that, in these cases, the median percentage of clusters with a reduced variance obtained with \APPR is significantly larger than the one obtained with HUDD.}

-\emph{Results.} Figure \ref{fig:RQ1.22} shows the percentage of clusters with variance reduction for at least one of the simulator parameters, with different reduction rates, and compares them to HUDD results.
-Results show that \APPR yields a higher percentage of clusters than HUDD with at least one reduced parameter for three out of the four case study subjects.
+To enable visual comparison, Figure \ref{fig:RQ1.22} plots the median percentage of clusters with variance reduction for at least one of the simulator parameters, with different reduction rates, for both \APPR and HUDD. \MAJOR{R3.3}{Results show that \APPR yields a higher percentage for three out of the four case study subjects (i.e., GD, OC, FLD).
+For HPD, based on the p-values reported in Table~\ref{tab:statistical_rq122}, the differences between HUDD and \APPR are not significant (i.e., HUDD does not perform better than \APPR).}

-We report in Table \ref{tab:core_points_size} the number of core points found by the clustering algorithm for each case study subject and the ratio of error-inducing images being considered as core points.
+We report in Table \ref{tab:core_points_size} the minimum, maximum and median number of core points found by the clustering algorithm for each case study subject and the ratio of error-inducing images being considered as core points.
 We recall that a cluster consists of several core points and that the core points determine the cluster shape.
 The ratio of error-inducing images being considered as core points is therefore an indicator of the complexity of the cluster shape.
-The larger this ratio, the more complex the cluster shape and the less likely it is to be convex.

-A cluster is convex if, for every pair of points within this cluster, every point on the straight line segment that joins them is also within the cluster \cite{kriegel2011density}.
-This kind of clusters is usually represented by its centroid.
-But in many practical cases, the data leads to clusters with non-convex shapes (arbitrary shapes).
-Such clusters cannot be properly detected by a centroid-based algorithm or even a hierarchical clustering algorithm, as they are not designed to handle arbitrary shaped clusters.
-This partly explains the results presented in Figure \ref{fig:RQ1.22}.
+The larger this ratio, the more complex the cluster shape and the less likely it is to be convex. \MAJOR{R15}{Since non-convex clusters cannot be properly modeled by a centroid-based algorithm or even a hierarchical clustering algorithm (see Section~\ref{sec:approach}), this partly explains the results presented in Figure \ref{fig:RQ1.22}.}